Dragon2fly/logger_tt/README.md

 ## 1.7.4:
 * Fixed: TelegramHandler re-group again an already grouped message
 * Usability:
-  * Change the method of detecting child process, potentially fix all issues related to multiprocessing and pyinstaller
+  * Pyinstaller: Changed the method of detecting child process, potentially fix all issues related to multiprocessing and pyinstaller
+  * Multiprocessing: logger's server port now automatically picks up a random available port instead of `DEFAULT_TCP_LOGGING_PORT`.
+This means in the case of running many multiprocessing application at the same time, user doesn't need to care about the `port` parameter anymore.
+    Each application will pick it own port, their child processes will connect to the correct port, and thus log to the correct log file.

 ## 1.7.3:
 * Usability: